 Larger Elm Leaf Beetle (Monocesta coryli)

-Detailing the identifying qualities of the Larger Elm Leaf Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Larger Elm Leaf Beetle.

 Updated: 8/29/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org